Astrodynamic/SmartCalculator/README.md

 make clean
 ```

-## Contributors

-- [Your Name]
-- [Other Contributors]

-Feel free to contribute to the project by forking and submitting pull requests.

-## License
+## LICENSE

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute it as per the terms of the license.